 Experiential Integration (EI) is a non-credit component required for all Master’s level programs at Briercrest College and Seminary.
 EI is designed to take the knowledge, attitudes, and skills acquired in curricular studies and incorporate what students have learned into a practical ministry or work context.
-Each M.A. degree has a unique Experiential Integration component and separate syllabi are offered for each.
+Most graduate degrees have a unique Experiential Integration component and separate syllabi are offered for each.
 Typically, the EI requirement involves 150-250 hours of some kind of supervised ministry or program-related work.
 Though EI is non-credit, there is a one-time fee of $150 for processing, registration, and supervision.

 Prerequisite(s): Completion of a minimum of 30 credit hours of the program and permission of the program coordinator.
 Each program may have additional prerequisites, so students should consult the specific EI syllabus for their program.

 This course provides instruction in doing biblical/theological and ministry research as a life-long learner.
 In addition to exploring the spirituality of scholarship and issues in theological epistemology, students will engage in a practical set of exercises in which they learn to select and narrow a research topic, identify and review relevant literature, design a research methodology, learn intermediate library skills, collect, organize and analyze data, and develop an argument.
 Students will prepare a preliminary proposal either for a Thesis or a Specialty Research Project SRP) as a major component of the course.

 RD 703 Research for Leadership and Management (3)

 Students will gain an in-depth understanding of the emerging science of scholarly research in the field of leadership and management and will learn the skills necessary for doing reflective research as a leader.
 This course will provide excellent preparation for students to write their research project and for a lifetime of using research to improve institutional function.